T-3B/rhefo/README.md

 The goal of RHEFO is not only to provide an easy way to optimize several file types, but also to allow the user to achieve maximum compression.\
 Some max compression settings need quite a lot of time, thus need a flag to be set (see the output of `rhefo -h`).\
 This script intends to be "easily" editable, and **completely losslessly** (some options allow *lossy* operations on **metadata only**).\
-Please remember that this tool is under active development, and please read the table below in Supported file types (TODO add link) to check for possible unsupported stuffs (like metadata).\
+Please remember that this tool is under active development, and please read the table below in [supported file types](#supported-file-types) to check for possible unsupported stuffs (like metadata).\
 For any question, file type support request, or if you find a way to produce a smaller file, feel free to open an issue!\
 I will read them all :)